acaraballo003/ScheduleMe/README.md

 # ScheduleMe
-A web app that allows users to check for time conflicts between classes that they want to take instead of having to sit down and check for conflicts themselves.
+A web app that checks for time conflicts between a user's classes that they want to take rather than having to sit down and check for conflicts themselves.

 ## Audience
 The audience would primarily be students who don't have access to scheduling software via their school